Extra by Chris Green

 As I am saying this, I begin to understand the likely origin of the false memories I’ve been getting.
-The Roman centurion, the First World War soldier.
+The Jarrow crusader, the First World War soldier.
 They must be from bit parts I’ve played in films.

 ‘Look!’
 Darth Vader says.
 ‘Are you a bit slow or are you pulling my pisser?
 All of you were in Leif Velasquez’s Nineteen Days.
 The film he was making of the classic Philip C. Dark story.
 The production was shut down following the accident.’